wu-jiahua/wu-jiahua.github.io/_pages/teaching.md

 ### Data analytics and visualisation for business
   <!-- * Global MBA, MSc Business Analytics -->
   * This module prepares students to visualise and analyse data, and to use analytical and data-driven approaches to make sound management decisions.
 Several data manipulation and visualisation tools will be introduced at an advanced level, with an emphasis on how to ask insightful business questions and analyse data interactively.
 Explorative Data Analysis methods will be discussed from a statistical point of view using cases in a management context.
 Our discussion will be complemented by real data sets from IT, supply chain, retail and finance.
+  * Here is a video introduction of the module:

 <div class="row mt-3">
   <div class="col-sm mt-3 mt-md-0">
         {% include video.liquid path="assets/video/DAVB.mp4" class="img-fluid rounded z-depth-1" controls=true %}